Teja-rachakonda/Teja-rachakonda/README.md

 📈 Interested in stock market analysis and data-driven investment strategies.

-🎯 Career Goals:-
+🎯 Career Goals🧠:-

-🧠 To become a skilled AI Engineer and build innovative solutions.
+To become a skilled AI Engineer and build innovative solutions.
-💼 Open to internship opportunities where I can contribute and learn new technologies hands-on.
+Open to internship opportunities where I can contribute and learn new technologies hands-on.

 📫 How to Reach Me:-